renproject/multichain/README.md

 ## Example

 The `🔗 multichain` is designed to be flexible enough to support any kind of chain.
 Anyone is free to contribute to the `🔗 multichain` by adding support for a new chain, or improving support for an existing chain.
-To show how this is done, we will walk-through an example: adding support for Dogecoin.
+To show how this is done, we will walk through an example: adding support for Dogecoin.

 ### Chains and Assets

 Before doing anything else, let's add an enumeration for the `Asset` and `Chain` types, which can be found in `package multichain`.
 To avoid favouritism, all assets and chains are listed in alphabetical order.
-Unless otherwise advised by an offiical team member, the names and tickers found on https://coinmarketcap.com must be used.
+Unless otherwise advised by an official team member, the names and tickers found on https://coinmarketcap.com must be used.

 Adding an `Asset`: